 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

-Most students on the Postgraduate Diploma SEN/ALN (Specific Learning Difficulties) proceed to the MA dissertation, in order to achieve the award of MA SEN. Following successful completion of the this SEN qualification, students have gained posts as school and college SENCOs, specialist tutors in SPLD services, set up their own SpLD consultancies, or become LEA Advisors.
+Most students on the Postgraduate Diploma SEN/ALN (Specific Learning Difficulties) proceed to the MA dissertation, in order to achieve the award of Masters in SEN. Following successful completion of the this SEN qualification, students have gained posts as school and college SENCOs, specialist tutors in SPLD services, set up their own SpLD consultancies, or become LEA Advisors.
 Others have published books and papers on the subject and gained doctorate awards.

 Holders of AMBDA accreditation are recognised as specialists in Dyslexia/Specific Learning Difficulties (SpLDs); are qualified to conduct specialist diagnostic assessments; Exam Access Arrangements and to deliver specialist teaching programmes to learners with Dyslexia/SpLD.